Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 Sixteen years repairing electronics, a fair share of high-end gaming rigs through the workshop, and a few recurring failure modes you won't find in the launch-day press reviews.

-12V-2×6 connector seating — still a thing.
+12V-2×6 connector seating: still a thing.
 The original 12VHPWR connector on the RTX 4090 had widely-reported melting incidents from 2022-2023.
-NVIDIA's response was the 12V-2×6 redesign that shipped with Blackwell — shorter sense pins that won't make contact unless the power pins are fully seated.
+NVIDIA's response was the 12V-2×6 redesign that shipped with Blackwell: shorter sense pins that won't make contact unless the power pins are fully seated.
 The improvement is real, but the failure mode hasn't disappeared.
 We've still seen Blackwell connectors with localised heat damage.
 The pattern is always the same: a tight cable bend within 35mm of the connector, or an adapter from a previous PSU generation rather than a native 12V-2×6 cable.
 The fix is mechanical: native cable, gentle bend radius, and check at six months that the connector hasn't drifted out under cable weight.

 Coil whine at 575W.
 The 5090 pulls so much current that every inductor under the load complains.
-Quality cards (the AORUS Master tier, ROG Strix tier) use inductors that whine less — cheaper SKUs use inductors that whine more.
+Quality cards (the AORUS Master tier, ROG Strix tier) use inductors that whine less; cheaper SKUs use inductors that whine more.
 Coil whine doesn't kill the card and isn't covered by warranty, but it'll drive you out of a quiet room.
 The Blackwell-era pattern we see: coil whine starts mild and gets noticeably worse over the first 3-6 months as the inductors age in.
 If yours is loud out of the box, return it under DOA before that window closes.

-Fan bearings — the 14-month complaint.
+Fan bearings: the 14-month complaint.
 The single most common "my GPU is making noise" call we get is fan bearing failure on cards that were quiet new.
 Rifle bearings die at 12-18 months.
 Dual ball bearings last 4-5 years.
 Fluid dynamic bearings (FDB) can last 6-7 years.
 Board partners don't always disclose bearing type in the spec sheet, but cooler tier is a good proxy: the Ventus, TUF, AORUS Master tiers all use FDB or dual-ball.
 Bottom-tier SKUs (Dual, Eagle, Ventus 2X non-Plus) often still use rifle.
 If a card is significantly cheaper than its tier-mates, that's often where the cost came out.

 Transient power spikes.
-Blackwell cards have aggressive power management that lets them briefly exceed their rated TDP for a few milliseconds — a 575W 5090 can spike to 700W+ for short intervals.
+Blackwell cards have aggressive power management that lets them briefly exceed their rated TDP for a few milliseconds: a 575W 5090 can spike to 700W+ for short intervals.
 A correctly-rated PSU absorbs this.
 An undersized PSU drops its rail voltage, the GPU sees out-of-spec power, and over time this degrades VRM components.
-The PSU recommendations on each pick are not conservative — they're real minimums.
+The PSU recommendations on each pick are not conservative.
+They're real minimums.

 Hidden costs nobody budgets for

 A GPU purchase is rarely just the GPU.
-Before you hit Buy on a $2,329 5080, check that you have:
+Before you hit Buy on a $2,299 5080, check that you have:

 A PSU rated for the card, with a native 12V-2×6 cable.
 Not an adapter, not a daisy-chain.
 Quality PSUs from Seasonic, Corsair, be quiet!, EVGA Supernova in the right wattage.
 Budget $200-300 if you need to upgrade.